matter-labs/zksync-web-era-docs/docs/dev/docs-contribution/edit-doc.md

 **Goal:**
-Find a documentation page that you think needs update. proofread, or edit the page.
+Find a documentation page that you think needs updating. proofread, or edit the page.

 **Skills required:**

-- Understands and write English well
+- Understands and writes English well
 - Experienced in technical writing
-- Experience with blockchain technologies(prefarrably Ethereum, L2, web3)
+- Experience with blockchain technologies(preferably Ethereum, L2, web3)

 **Background and reference information:**